-Recommendations on the use of corticosteroids for COVID-19 in hospitalized patients are largely based on data from the RECOVERY trial, a large, multicenter, open-label randomized trial performed in the United Kingdom.
-This trial randomized 6,425 hospitalized patients to receive up to 10 days of dexamethasone plus the standard of care or the standard of care.
-Mortality at 28 days was lower among the patients who received dexamethasone than among those who received the standard of care.15 This benefit was observed in patients who were mechanically ventilated or required supplemental oxygen at enrollment.
+The Panel’s recommendations on the use of corticosteroids for COVID-19 in hospitalized patients are largely based on data from the RECOVERY trial.
+This large, multicenter, open-label randomized controlled trial performed in the United Kingdom randomized 6,425 hospitalized patients to receive up to 10 days of dexamethasone plus the standard of care or the standard of care only.
+Mortality at Day 28 was lower among the patients who received dexamethasone than among those who received the standard of care alone.15 This mortality benefit was observed in patients who were mechanically ventilated or required supplemental oxygen at enrollment.
 No benefit of dexamethasone was seen in patients who did not require supplemental oxygen at enrollment.
-Details from the RECOVERY trial are discussed in Table 4a.15
+Details of the RECOVERY trial are summarized in Table 4d.15

 The CoDEX trial was a multicenter, open-label trial in Brazil that evaluated dexamethasone in patients who were mechanically ventilated due to acute respiratory distress syndrome (ARDS) induced by COVID-19.
 Although the trial was terminated early, the study results support the RECOVERY trial finding that systemic corticosteroids are beneficial in hospitalized patients with COVID-19.
 The trial randomly assigned 299 patients to receive either standard care plus intravenous (IV) dexamethasone 20 mg once daily for 5 days and then dexamethasone 10 mg once daily for 5 days or standard care alone.
 The mean number of days alive and free from mechanical ventilation over 28 days was greater in the dexamethasone arm than in the standard care alone arm.
 However, there were no differences between the arms in 28-day mortality, ICU-free days over 28 days, or duration of mechanical ventilation at 28 days.3 See Table 4a for additional information.